neetuyadav98/explainable-geoai-land-governance/README.md

 6. To design and pilot a human-in-the-loop verification workflow, defining how flags are reviewed, confirmed, corrected, or dismissed, and how reviewer feedback is captured to improve the system over time.

-**Secondary objective**, pursued subject to time and data availability:

-7. To investigate spatiotemporal geospatial embeddings (e.g., AlphaEarth, Tessera-derived representations) for parcel-level land characterisation, and to assess whether learned representations trained in one part of the Aravalli landscape transfer to sub-regions with differing terrain and data density.

 ---